 Key Takeaways

-• Support Options: Cloudways provides 24/7 live chat and ticketing support, whereas Flywheel specializes in WordPress support with live chat assistance available during specific hours.
+- Support Options: Cloudways offers 24/7 live chat and ticketing support, whereas Flywheel focuses on WordPress support, providing live chat assistance during specific hours.

 Conclusion